 Single-Asset Entity Borrower.
 The borrower on a mortgage loan in the pool is usually a single-asset entity that does not own any assets other than the real property, furniture and fixtures that secure the loan.
 In some cases, however, the mortgage loan documents provide that a multi-asset borrower must become a single-asset entity within a specified period of time.
 A borrower's failure to comply with the requirements set forth in the mortgage loan documents may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Multiple-Asset Entity Borrower.
 In some instances, the borrower on a mortgage loan in the pool is permitted to own real property, personal property, assets and/or the ownership or operation of other businesses in addition to the mortgaged property, furniture and fixtures that secure the loan.
 In cases where the borrower owns additional assets, there can be no assurance that liabilities, expenses or costs related to such other assets will not impact the borrower's ability to make payments on the related mortgage loan.
 A borrower's failure to comply with the requirements set forth in the mortgage loan documents may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Borrower Structured as a Tenancy-in-Common.
 A mortgage loan may be secured by a mortgaged property owned by a borrower structured as a tenancy-in-common.
 A tenancy-in-common is formed by two or more persons or entities, each of which has an undivided interest in the assets of the tenancy-in-common.
 The related mortgage loan documents generally restrict certain transfers of ownership interests in the tenancy-in-common and may prohibit the tenancy-in-common parties from amending the tenancy-in-common agreement or taking other specified actions without our consent.
 The failure of a tenancy-in-common borrower to comply with these provisions may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Borrower in a Section 1031 Exchange.
 A borrower may acquire a mortgaged property through a Section 1031 exchange or Section 1031 reverse exchange.
 In that case, the mortgage loan documents may require that the Section 1031 exchange or Section 1031 reverse exchange be completed by a specified date and that certain transfers of ownership interest in the borrower take place.
 The failure of the borrower to fulfill these requirements may be an event of default on the mortgage loan, which may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
-Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.